 Hold me close, don't let me go !

-Although the doll appeared very old, it was also obvious she had been much loved, and had been treated with rare kindness throughout the years to be in such good shape.
+Although the doll appeared very old, it was also obvious she had been much loved, and must have been treated with rare kindness throughout the years, to be in such good shape.

 Krissie nodded.
 She had heard about this.